youngwoo-umass/RelevanceThesaurus/readme.md

-This is the implementation for the PaRM model introduced in the EMNLP 2024 paper "Discovering Biases in Information Retrieval Models Using Relevance Thesaurus as Global Explanation".
+This is the implementation for the PaRM model introduced in the EMNLP 2024 paper ["Discovering Biases in Information Retrieval Models Using Relevance Thesaurus as Global Explanation"](https://aclanthology.org/2024.emnlp-main.1089/).

 * [Code Descriptions](code_desc.md): This document describes the training pipeline and codes.
-* If you have any question I will be happy to answer.
+  * This code is not the best readable or easy to run.
+However, if you are interested in replicating whole process or understand the details, feel free to ask any questions, and I will be more than happy to answer.
   * Email: youngwookim@cs.umass.edu

 # Citation